KDE/digikam-doc/post_processing/pano_creator.rst

     The Panorama Creator Wizard Preview Stage

 In this page the images are assembled, you can judge of the result, and crop the contents to drop black frames around your scene.
 By default, the tool is able to detect automatically the effective region of the panorama.
-When all in fine, click on **Next** button.
+If you move the mouse over the preview canvas, a toolbar must appears on top left corner to **Zoom In**, **Zoom Out**, and **Zoom to Fit** on the image.
+With a right click with the mouse, you can re-define a new crop area.
+When all in fine, click on **Next** button to process final composing of the panorama.

 .. figure:: images/pano_creator_06.webp
     :alt: